akamai/terraform-provider-akamai/docs/data-sources/property_rule_formats.md

 # akamai_property_rule_formats

-Use `akamai_property_rule_formats` data source to query the list of know rule formats.
-These formats can be used to 'lock' your tools to a known format and avoid syntax changes that the `latest` format will undergo a few times a year.
+Use `akamai_property_rule_formats` data source to query the list of known rule formats.
+These formats can be used to 'freeze' the api syntax at a known format and avoid syntax changes that the `latest` format will undergo where behaviors and criteria undergo structural changes.

 ## Example Usage